Asymptotic control theory for a system of linear oscillators: Motion under the basic control

-This theorem is general and good, but it does not define any flow in the phase space $\mathbb{R}^{2N}$ of system (\ref{sing_sys}), because in the extended symplectic space $\mathbb{R}^{4N}$ the phase space has measure zero.
+This corollary is general and useful, but it does not define any flow in the phase space $\mathbb{R}^{2N}$ of system (\ref{sing_sys}) because in the extended symplectic space $\mathbb{R}^{4N}$ the phase space has measure zero.

-The following general result which can be easily deduced from the DiPerna--Lions theory along lines of \cite{ovseev_diperna} is better in this respect, meaning that it is applicable to system (\ref{sing_sys}): \begin{theorem} Suppose, we are given a linear Cauchy problem in $\mathbb{R}^n$